 In the early days, Ellis prepared and bottled horseradish by hand in an old milk shed behind his house.
 He sold his fresh ground horseradish locally to help augment his income during Wisconsin’s cold winter months.

-Huntsinger Farms now grows horseradish in a five-to-seven-year rotation with corn, soybeans, snap beans and other forage crops on over 9,000 acres of prime Wisconsin and Minnesota farmland.
+Huntsinger Farms now grows horseradish in a five to seven year rotation with corn, soybeans and other forage crops on approximately 5,000 acres of prime Wisconsin farmland.
 Horseradish roots harvested in the spring and fall are placed immediately in cold storage until processed, bottled, and sold under the Silver Spring brand to markets worldwide.

-Currently owned by Ellis Huntsinger’s granddaughter and her two sons, the company has been family owned and operated for over 80 years and through four generations.
+Currently owned by Ellis Huntsinger’s granddaughter and her two sons, the company has been family owned and operated for over 90 years and through four generations.
 A talented management team and an exceptional group of employees remain dedicated to providing the service and product quality that have been key to our success.

 Employees of Huntsinger Farm plant horseradish in both the spring and fall using custom-built equipment similar to potato planters.
 Short sections of root trimmed from the previous year’s crop are placed in the soil, where they will sprout in the spring and grow into a new crop.

 Harvesting also takes place in both the spring and fall.
 Modified potato-diggers reach deep into the soil to remove as much of the root complex as possible.
 Conveyers fitted with steel bars work to shake off the soil before the roots are loaded into trucks for transport to cold storage.
 They remain in cold storage until they are used to create our prepared horseradish products.

 Farm Manager, Kyle Bechel continually works to improve horseradish yield and quality at Huntsinger Farms.
 He routinely inspects the horseradish fields during the summer growing season.